-From ancient days when hunting was legal all parts of Tanzania, game hunters found it very difficult to kill the cape buffalos.
+From ancient days when hunting was legal in all parts of Tanzania, game hunters find it very difficult to kill the cape buffalos.
 Watching the herds charging in the bushes of Tanzania can run the chills down your spine.
-Sometimes the herds are spotted attacking the lions; which are considered as the deadliest hunters of the African bush.
+Sometimes the herds are spotted attacking the lions; which considers as the deadliest hunters of the African bush.
 In fact, they have been recorded the highest human encounter than any other carnivorous animal.

 Here are some of the iconic facts about the African Buffalo:

 - An African buffalo can reach up to 6.8 to 11 feet in length, 3.2 to 5.6 feet in height and weigh between 700 to 800 kg